 Writing or written means a printed or printable communication in physical or electronic format, including a communication that is transmitted through electronic mail, text message, or a computer system or is otherwise sent or stored electronically.
-Editor's note(s) See editor's note to Div.
-1.

 Sec.
 42-3.
-Earned sick-Paid leave.
+Earned siek-Paid leave.

 - (a) General Provisions.
-Purpose. - (1) Any Covered Employee who works at least 80 hours for an Employer within any 120 day period shall be eligible for Earned Sick Leave as provided under this Section.
-It is in the public policy interest of Cook County to have some paid leave from work to maintain their health and wellbeing, care for their families, or use for any other reason of their choosing. - (2) Unless an applicable collective bargaining agreement provides otherwise, upon a Covered Employee's termination, resignation, retirement or other separating from employment, his or her Employer is not
+Purpose. - Any Covered Employee who works at least 80 hours for an Employer within any 120-day period shall be eligible for Earned Siek Leave as provided under this Section.
+It is in the public policy interest of Cook County to have some paid leave from work to maintain their health and well-being, care for their families, or use for any other reason of their choosing.

+(2) Unless an applicable collective bargaining agreement provides otherwise, upon a Covered Employee's termination, resignation, retirement or other separating from employment, his or her Employer is not